dolthub/go-mysql-server/README.md

 - Provide a runnable server speaking the MySQL wire protocol, connected to data sources of your choice.
 - Optimize query plans.
-- Allow implementators to add their own analysis steps and optimizations.
+- Allow implementors to add their own analysis steps and optimizations.
 - Support indexed lookups and joins on data tables that support them.
 - Support external index driver implementations such as pilosa.